k0271n/CLI-EPP-Selector/README.md

 # cli-epp-selector

-Pick your AMD P-State EPP power preference with this redundant and very simple tool!
+Pick your AMD P-State EPP power preference with this (now redundant) CLI tool!

 # Requirements
 Ensure that you:

 - Installed the latest version of python on your linux distribution,